nextauthjs/next-auth/www/docs/options/pages.md

 :::

 :::note
-Additional NextAuth.js client methods to handle signin, signout, csrftokens, returning a list of providers are in development and will make creating custom pages much easier.
+Additional NextAuth.js client methods to handle sign in, sign out, CSRF tokens and returning a list of providers are in development and will make creating custom pages much easier in future.
 :::

 :::tip